Department of Psychology at Illinois State University

-The Psychological Services Center (PSC) is operated and maintained by the Department of Psychology for training, research, and services.
+The Psychological Services Center (PSC) is operated by the Department of Psychology for training, research, and services.
 The PSC is located on the fourth floor of Fairchild Hall.
 This space consists of a suite of rooms including five interviewing and/or testing rooms, a large well-equipped playroom, a conference room with reference materials, and a library of tests and testing equipment.
 A reception area and office space for an office manager is also part of the PSC.

-The services of the PSC are available to the public at a lower cost than what is available in the private sector.
+The services of the PSC are available to the public at a lower cost than the private sector.
 The clients represent a range of educational, social, and emotional problems of children and their families.
 Services include psychological assessments, individual, family and group therapy, home intervention programs, and consultations with educational, medical, and other agencies involved with children.
 The PSC services are:

 Academic Intervention Consultation Services